Couples Therapy

 What individual couples techniques will you use?

-My therapy practice is integrative, meaning that when treating couples, I can draw from a variety of techniques and approaches.
+My psychology practice is integrative and thus I can draw from a variety of techniques and approaches.
 When we meet and I learn more about what the two of you are looking for, I will go over the possible approaches and combinations of methods we can choose from.
+One possibility is interpersonal therapy.

 How long will couples therapy take?